 So, pay attention to the following Quick Tips to keep your French Bulldog’s Teeth Healthy.

 1. Pay Attention to Your Frenchie’s Breath: If he/she has a musky-like smell, it is a likely warning of some oral disease, which can degenerate to Tooth pain and possibly spread to other tissues beyond the gum and mouth.
 So, once you notice this sort of musky-like smell, it is important that you take drastic measures to correct such rising oral mal-odor before it becomes an emergency.
+If your Frenchie simply has stinky breath, we have some answers and solutions for you in our blog How to Treat French Bulldogs with Bad Breath.

 2. Regularly Brush Your French Bulldog’s Teeth: Brushing of the teeth is not a natural activity for Frenchies, so just like every other thing he has learned how to do, you can also make him learn or get used to brushing his teeth.
 Training usually meets a level of protest from Frenchies, but it works eventually to get them to the position or attitude we want them to be.
 You should brush his teeth daily, just like you do to yours.
 Note, however, human toothpaste is not healthy for French Bulldogs, so you should find Dog toothpaste to use for him, or consult your Veterinarian for a recommendation.
 Apart from teeth brushing, which may become a tussle between you and your Frenchie, you should find other strategic ways to keep your French Bulldog’s Teeth Clean.